-In the Commercial District the yards shall be as follows:
+In the TC District the yards shall be as follows:

-- A. The setback from any street shall be 20 feet. - B. The side yard shall be a minimum of 20 feet measured from the foundation when abutting a residential zone.

-C. The rear yard shall be a minimum of 25 feet measured from the foundation when abutting a residential zone.
+- A. The setback from any street shall be 20 feet. - B. The side yard shall be a minimum of 20 feet. - C. The rear yard shall be a minimum of 25 feet. - D. Any use of property within 100 feet of a residential zone shall provide a buffer that can be achieved by 60 feet of open space or a combination of fencing up to 12 feet in height and landscaping to include evergreen plantings to achieve both noise and visual relief at a depth of 20 feet.

-In the Downtown Sub-District, the following setbacks are applicable:
+In the Downtown District, the following setbacks are applicable except where historical considerations and requirements may preclude strict compliance: